-US outlines response as climate change drives migration
+US: More threats, more desperate refugees as climate warms

 According to a World Meteorological Organization report released in April, an average of 23 million people have been displaced each year by climate change since 2010.
 Nearly 10 million were recorded in the first six months of last year.
 Most moved within their own country.

-Knickmeyer and Merchant reported from Washington.
 Watson reported from San Diego.